Wayne National Forest - Ironton Ranger District

 The most popular attraction on this part of the Wayne National Forest is Lake Vesuvius.
 The 143-acre lake includes a wooden boardwalk, fishing piers, boat rentals, trails, and a nature center.
 The newly renovated Oak Hill Campground offers a fully-accessible camping experience.

 The Forest Service office that manages this area is located on Highway 93 just north of Lake Vesuvius.
-Two areas nearby provide a trail system for off-highway vehicles (OHVs).
-One is the Hanging Rock area which provides 26 miles of trail, the other is the 20-mile Pine Creek area.
+Three areas provide trail systems for off-highway vehicles (OHVs).
+One is the Hanging Rock area which provides 26 miles of trail, others are the 20-mile Pine Creek area and the 13-miles Superior Trail area.
 These trail systems are open from April 15-December 15 each year.
 In addition to Lake Vesuvius, the Ironton District has several other fishing lakes.
 The Hanging Rock complex has over 50 small lakes for anglers.
 Other fishing pond complexes, trails, and hunting opportunities are available.

 Ironton Ranger District Office